h1dz/Pen-Testing/README.md

 ## nmap.sh
 Script for nmap that I regulary use, will first scan for top 100 ports, followed by a full TCP port scan.
 Next will scan top UDP ports, followed by a full UPD port scan.
 -Usage:     `./nmap.sh <ip>`

+## gobuster.sh
+Runs gobuster scans with different wordlists, will take a while to get through all of them.
+Just something you can run in the background.
+-Usage      `./gubster.sh <ip>`